Azure/azure-sdk-for-js/sdk/core/abort-controller/README.md

 The `AbortSignal.none` static property returns an `AbortSignal` that can not be aborted.

-`AbortSignals` can also be linked so that when `abort()` is called on parent signal, it also fires on all child signals.
+`AbortSignals` can also be linked so that when `abort()` is called on parent signal, it also fires on all linked signals.
-This relationship is one-way, meaning that a parent signal can affect a child signal, but not the other way around.
+This linkage is one-way, meaning that a parent signal can affect a linked signal, but not the other way around.
-To create a parent-child relationship, pass in the parent signals to the `AbortController` constructor.
+To link `AbortSignals` together, pass in the parent signals to the `AbortController` constructor.

 ## Examples